An injective martingale coupling: Notation and preliminaries

 Suppose $\sH$ is such that its left and right derivatives exist everywhere and that $\sH'(z-) \geq \sH'(z+)$ everywhere.
 Then $\psi_-=\psi_+$.
 This is clear at any $z$ for which $\sH(z)>\sH^c(z)$.
 If $\sH(z)=\sH^c(z)$ then

-where the first inequality is true for any convex function, the two equalities are by definition, the second and fourth inequalities hold since $\sH(z)=\sH^c(z)$ and the third inequality holds by our hypothesis on $\sH$.
+where the first inequality is true since $\psi_{\pm}$ are the left/right derivatives of a convex function, the two equalities are by definition, the second and fourth inequalities hold since $\sH(z)=\sH^c(z)$ and the third inequality holds by our hypothesis on $\sH$.